Unrooted non-binary tree-based phylogenetic networks: Preliminaries

-Recall that a binary network is called proper if every cut edge induces a \emph{split} of $X$, that is a bipartition of $X$ into two non-empty subsets.
-Here, we call a network proper if the removal of any cut edge or cut vertex present in the network leads to connected components containing at least one leaf each.
+Recall that a binary network $N$ on $X$ is called \emph{proper} (\citet{Francis2018}) if every cut edge induces a \emph{split} of $X$, i.e. a bipartition of $X$ into two non-empty subsets.
+Here, however, we call a network \emph{proper} if the removal of any cut edge or cut vertex present in the network leads to connected components containing at least one leaf each.
 Note that this definition of proper networks generalizes the one given in \citep{Francis2018} to the non-binary case.
 There, only cut edges were considered for proper networks.
-However, the alteration of the definition in the non-binary case is needed in order to exclude some networks which cannot be treebased.
-In particular, we exclude networks where all leaves are attached to the same interior vertex. \begin{remark} A network with $|V|>|X|\geq 1$ such that all leaves are attached to the same interior vertex cannot be treebased.
+However, the alteration of the definition in the non-binary case is needed in order to exclude some networks which cannot be tree-based.
+In particular, we exclude non-tree networks in which all leaves are attached to the same interior vertex.

+\begin{remark} A network which is not a tree and for which $|V|>|X|\geq 1$ such that all leaves are attached to the same interior vertex cannot be tree-based.
 This is due to the fact that any spanning tree will induce additional leaves that are not part of $X$, i.e. no spanning tree of the network is a support tree (cf. Figure \ref{Fig_LeafAttach}).
 Moreover, note that a network with $\vert X \vert = 1$ and $\vert V \vert > \vert X \vert$ cannot be proper, because if $\vert X \vert = 1$ no cut edge or cut vertex can induce a partition of the taxon set. \end{remark}

-Given a network $N^u$ on $X$ and an integer $k \geq 0$, we call $N^u$ a \emph{level-}$k$ network if at most $k$ edges have to be removed from each blob of $N^u$ to obtain a tree.
+Given a network $N$ on $X$ and an integer $k \geq 0$, we call $N$ a \emph{level-}$k$ network if at most $k$ edges have to be removed from each blob of $N$ to obtain a tree.

-Moreover, following \citet{Francis2018}, given a network $N^u$ and a blob $B$ in $N^u$, we define a simple network $B_{N^u}$ by taking the union of $B$ and all cut edges in $N^u$ incident with vertices in $B$, where the leaf set of $B_{N^u}$ is simply the set of end vertices of these cut edges that are not already a vertex in $B$.
+Moreover, following \citet{Francis2018}, given a network $N$ and a blob $B$ in $N$, we define a simple network $B_{N}$ by taking the union of $B$ and all cut edges in $N$ incident with vertices in $B$, where the leaf set of $B_{N}$ is simply the set of end vertices of these cut edges that are not already a vertex in $B$.